-Ranger Trail is a 5.4 mile moderately trafficked out and back trail located near Phoenix, Arizona and is good for all skill levels.
-The trail is primarily used for hiking, walking, and horses and is accessible from October until April.
+Ranger Trail is a 5.4 mile moderately trafficked out and back trail located near Phoenix, Arizona and is rated as moderate.
+The trail is primarily used for hiking, walking, and horses and is best used from October until April.
 Dogs and horses are also able to use this trail.

 Fun and a decent workout.
 Great scenic overlook if Phoenix.